 2. Try to create thumb-stopping ad creatives

 There was a time when people would make time to visit social media websites to catch up with their friends from far away.
 Now swiping on social media apps has become an involuntary action.
-To get the most of Facebook marketing, you need to make sure that your content is breaking the pattern and stop people from swiping.
+To get the most of marketing on your Facebook page, you need to make sure that your content is breaking the pattern and stop people from swiping.

-Here are the nine tips you can use to get the most of your Facebook marketing content:
+Here are the ten tips you can use to get the most of your content for your social strategy:

 - Start with an attention grabber.
 This element could stop the scrollers and invite them to spend more time in your ad.
 Every second of their attention matters.

 - Use bright colors for your social media marketing.
-Bright colours help attract attention of the users.
+Bright colors help attract the attention of the users.

-- Try using text overlays on your videos to retain the attention of your target audience.
+- Try using text overlays on your videos to retain the attention of your viewers.
 Text overlays help viewers follow the message shared by your video.

 - Use motion graphics to catch the wandering eyes of the users.
 Human eyes are involuntarily drawn towards motion.
 Use this as an eyeball magnet